 Design products that can only be made from large quantities of plastic waste.

 Enable local communities to gain control over their plastic waste.

-What is the issue and how are we solving it?
+What is the problems and how are we solving it?

 How is the LPM Project different to other recycling companies?

 Current recycling programs have a heavy reliance on bins and trucks, collecting waste and moving it.
 In the Asia Pacific region transport is often poor and moving low-value plastic waste is simply not going to happen.
-How we hope to solve this part of the problem is by making plastic waste manufacturing viable locally,
+We hope to solve this part of the problem by making plastic waste manufacturing viable locally.

-We believe that done properly we will create a demand for plastic waste, which will open a whole new sustainable market in the plastic collection industry.
+We believe that done properly we will create a demand for plastic waste, which will open a whole new sustainable market in the plastic waste industry.